logo

 Although Looking Glass NYC does not prescribe medications, we’re happy to refer you to a psychiatrist who can evaluate your need for medications to help you sleep.
 We also work in-tandem with any of your other healthcare professionals to ensure we’re providing you with informed, targeted care.

 In conclusion, there are several types of evidence-based therapies available for treating insomnia.
-These include cognitive behavioral therapy, stimulus control therapy, sleep restriction therapy, and medications.
+These include cognitive behavioral therapy for insomnia, sleep restriction therapy, and medications.
 Reach out to Looking Glass NYC to determine which option may be best for you based on your individual needs and preferences.

 About Insomnia Therapy in NYC

-Insomnia can be a debilitating condition that affects your quality of life.
+Insomnia can affect your quality of life.
 If you or someone you love is struggling with insomnia, Looking Glass NYC offers cognitive behavioral therapy (CBT) to help treat your sleep disorder.
 CBT is an evidence-based approach to treating chronic sleep problems like insomnia and is often the first line of treatment recommended by medical professionals.

-At Looking Glass NYC, our experienced team of therapists will guide you through a series of changes in sleep-related behaviors to address the underlying causes of your insomnia.
-Our program includes 4-6 sessions that focus on helping you develop healthy sleep habits and routines, as well as cognitive restructuring techniques to reduce stress and anxiety.
+At Looking Glass NYC, our team of therapists will guide you through a series of changes in sleep-related behaviors to address the underlying causes of your insomnia.
+Our program includes 4 to 6 sessions that focus on helping you develop healthy sleep habits and routines, as well as cognitive restructuring techniques to reduce stress and anxiety.
 We also provide education about how lifestyle factors like diet, exercise, and stress management can affect your sleep patterns.

 If you or someone you know is suffering from insomnia, don’t hesitate to reach out for help.
 Contact us today at Looking Glass NYC for more information about our CBT program for treating insomnia and improving your quality of life.

-How long will I be in therapy for?
+How long will I be in insomnia therapy for?

-How do I pick the right therapist for me?
+How do I pick the right insomnia therapist for me?

-You’ve decided to take that next step and start therapy, and it can feel overwhelming to decide on a therapist.
+You’ve decided to take that next step and start insomnia therapy, and it can feel overwhelming to decide on a therapist.
 That’s why we offer a complimentary consultation call with a Looking Glass Intake Coordinator to help you make an informed choice.
 Every therapist has different strengths and styles that they bring to sessions.
 When you are in the process of selecting a therapist, talk to your coordinator about what you want to get out of therapy so you can rest assured that you are matched with the right person for you.
-After all, therapy is all about creating a space where you feel comfortable to open up, so finding a therapist that you click with is the first step on your journey!
+After all, therapy is all about creating a space where you feel comfortable to open up, so finding a therapist that you click with is the first step on your journey to managing and even overcoming your insomnia!

-Starting from your first session, you and your therapist will talk about what you want to get out of therapy.
-You may come in with a very specific goal or you may use therapy as a space to talk about ongoing events in your life.
+Starting from your first session, you and your insomnia therapist will talk about what you want to get out of therapy.
+You may come in with a very specific goal, or you may use therapy as a space to talk about insomnia in conjunction with other ongoing events in your life.
 Regardless of your therapy goals, your therapist will create a comfortable space for you to talk about how therapy is going so you are both on the same page about the process.
 Ultimately, you will get more out of therapy if you are willing to put more into it.
 Growth takes place when you are willing to reflect on yourself and take what you are learning during sessions out into the world with you.
 Below are a few signs of progress that clients typically note:

-• You start noticing that your symptoms (anxiety, depression, panic attacks, etc.) are less frequent or intense than before.
+- You start noticing that your insomnia symptoms are less frequent or intense than before.

-• You might be using new coping skills that you’ve learned in therapy and they’re helping in your daily life.
+- You are using new coping skills that you’ve learned in therapy and they’re helping you in managing your insomnia in your daily life.

-When can I book an appointment with you?
+When can I book an appointment with you for insomnia therapy?

 Your appointment request is our top priority, so we’ll get you on the schedule as soon as possible – no waitlists, and no hassle.
 Many of our clinicians offer both in-person and video appointments in the early morning, afternoon, late evening, or even weekends.
 To request an appointment, click the following link: https://lookingglassnyc.clientsecure.me or chat with us live during business hours by texting (646) 350-2202.
 Prefer a phone call?
 Contact us today by calling (646) 760-3399.